Tonocard Side Effects

 Note: This page contains side effects data for the generic drug tocainide.
 It is possible that some of the dosage forms included below may not apply to the brand name Tonocard.

 It is possible that some side effects of Tonocard may not have been reported.
 These can be reported to the FDA here.
 Always consult a healthcare professional for medical advice.

 Applies to tocainide: oral tablet

-Along with its needed effects, tocainide (the active ingredient contained in Tonocard) may cause some unwanted effects.
-Although not all of these side effects may occur, if they do occur they may need medical attention.
+As well as its needed effects, tocainide (the active ingredient contained in Tonocard) may cause unwanted side effects that require medical attention.

 - Trembling or shaking

 - peeling or scaling of skin

 Some tocainide side effects may not need any medical attention.
 As your body gets used to the medicine these side effects may disappear.
 Your health care professional may be able to help you prevent or reduce these side effects, but do check with them if any of the following side effects continue, or if you are concerned about them:More common

 - Dizziness or lightheadedness